Large-Momentum Effective Theory: Transverse-Momentum Dependent PDFs

 The $\zeta$-dependence comes from the initial-state quark radiation and is intrinsically nonperturbative for large $b_\perp$. $f^{\rm TMD}(x,b_\perp,\mu,\zeta)$ is the standard object to be matched to in LaMET.

-We should emphasize that although $f^{\rm TMD}$ is free from rapidity divergences, it does contain soft radiations from the charged particles in the initial state.
+We should emphasize that although $f^{\rm TMD}$ is free from rapidity divergences, it does contain soft radiation from the charged particles in the initial state.
 This can be seen clearly by considering Feynman diagrams for the unsubtracted $f$ and applying soft approximation to gluons. ``One-half'' of the soft contribution in $f$ is subtracted to define the physical $f^{\rm TMD}$ due to the requirement of factorization of physical processes.
 The remaining soft radiation also has a natural rapidity cut-off associated with $\ln(xP^+)$, reflected in the $\zeta$-dependence.
 What is remarkable, however, is that $f^{\rm TMD}$ is rapidity-regulator independent.
 Although a general proof to all orders in perturbation theory is beyond the scope of this review, it is due to factorization and exponentiation of the soft physics in $f$ and thus the scheme cancellation can be done systematically in the exponent.
+It worth mentioning that in old-fashioned or SCET-like approaches, one can define the ``subtracted'' TMDPDF or ``beams functions'' that contains only collinear physics.
+However, they are generically scheme dependent and must be combined with an extra soft functions in factorization theorems.
 At one-loop level, the scheme-independent one-loop TMDPDF for an external quark state reads,

 where

 Two-loop order results for the TMDPDFs can be found in~\cite{Catani:2011kr,Catani:2012qa,Gehrmann:2014yya,Luebbert:2016itl,Echevarria:2016scs,Luo:2019hmp} and three-loop order results can be found in~\cite{Luo:2019szz}.